raspberrypilearning/custom-pi-desktop/en/step_4.md

 You can also change the background and text colours for the Taskbar.

-This time, we'll use the 'Colour name' input to enter hexadecimal colour values.
-This way of representing colours is commonly used on the web.

-[ingredient??]

 The hex colour code for white is '#FFFFFF' which means the maximum amount of red, green and blue.

-The hex colour code for the raspberry colour in the Raspberry Pi logo is '#C51A4A' (a lot of red mixed with a small amount of green and some blue.)
+Click OK and the Taskbar will update to use the new colour scheme.

 --- task ---